gvwilson/thirdbit/src/fiction/in-heck/index.md

 but had absolutely no flavor.

 "Sorry about that,"
-Violet said apologetically
-as if she had read Maddy's mind.
+Violet said apologetically as if reading Maddy's mind.
 "I never actually drank tea,
 so I don't know what it's supposed to taste like.
 I remember the smell, though—at least I think I do.